latunda/townscaper/README.md

 7. Launch Townscaper game to test new palette.

 ## Requests and Contributions
-I might add new palettes in the future, but I do not accept requests for new palettes/modifications.
+I might add new palettes in the future, but I do not accept requests for designing new palettes or making modifications to the existing palettes.

 ### If you want to share your palettes
 1. Fork this repository.